manabt/Shopping-list/readme.md

 Shopping list app with Vanilla JavaScript

-The Project focus is working with the DOM, events, state, local Storage and fundamentals of JavaScript.
+The Project focus is working with the DOM, events, state, local Storage and fundamentals of JavaScript.<br>
 Link to the Website:
 https://transcendent-parfait-43b08b.netlify.app/